 NAME(S) OF PUPILS: GENDER: M/F ETHNICITY:

 DATE(S): TIME(S):

-Nature of incident: Verbal abuse fighting, other: e, threatening behaviour, refusal , kicking, punching, bullying,
+Nature of incident: Verbal abus fighting, other: se, threatening behaviour, refusa l, kicking, punching, bullying,

-Involving: Staff, pupils, property y, equipment, other:
+Involving: Staff, pupils, proper ty, equipment, other:

-essary: Clearly define the circums , the danger perceived and the r The state of the s
+essary: Clearly define the circum r, the danger perceived and the estances that led to the incident, restraint used.

-Further action taken by the Hea adteacher:
+Further action taken by the He adteacher:

-Recorded in the accident book ident book
+Recorded in the accident book cident book

-Accident form completed • arer contacted

-Recorded as an assault as an assault
+Accident form completed Recorded as an assault arer contacted d as an assault

-Child Protection LA inform ed
+Child Protection LA inforn

-Signature of member of staff re porting:
+Signature of member of staff re eporting:

-Signature of Headteacher: Date:
+Signature of Headteacher Date:

-KHALSA V.A.
-PRIMARY SCHOOL Appendix 1 NON-PHYSICAL CRISIS INTERVENTION TECHNIQUES
+KHALSA PRIMARY SCHOOL Appendix 1 NON-PHYSICAL CRISIS INTERVENTION TECHNIQUES

-Do's Don'ts Appear calm and relaxed.
-Don't appear afraid and unsure of yourself.
+Do Do not Appear calm and relaxed.
+Monitor breathing.
+Do not appear afraid and unsure of yourself.
 Keep the pitch and volume of your voice down.
-Don't raise your voice.
+Do not raise your voice.
 Feel comfortable with the fact that you are in control.
-Don't appear to expect an attack or you will have one.
-Project a calm assured feeling, that you will see the situation through to a peaceful and no matter what happens.
+Do not appear to expect an attack or you will have one.
+Project a calm assured feeling, that you will see the situation through to a peaceful conclusion and no matter what happens.
 Talk with the pupil.
 Don't give command.
 Don't make commands.
 Be very matter of fact if the pupil becomes agitated.
-Don't make threats.
+Do not make threats.
 Be sensitive and flexible.
-Monitor breathing.
-Be flexible yet consistent.
-Don't maintain continuous eye contact.
+Do not maintain continuous ava contact Be flexible yet consistent.
+Do not maintain continuous eye contact.
 Stay close to the pupil and attend to him/her.
-Don't turn your back or leave.
+Do not turn your back or leave.
 Be patient and don't give up.
-Don't display emotion of any kind.
-If a pupils agitation increases to the verge of attack: • Acknowledge his/her feelings • Always leave the pupil an avenue of escape Don't argue Remain seated as long as the pupil does.
-Don't get up and move towards the pupil.
+Do not display emotion of any kind.
+If a pupil's agitation increases to the verge of attack: Do not argue Acknowledge his/her feelings Always leave the pupil an avenue of escape Remain seated as long as the pupil does.
+Do not get up and move towards the pupil.
 Stay near him/her, about one arm's length away.
 Stand to one side.
-Don't give up and don't move away.
+Do not give up and don't move away.
 Learn how to relax your muscles and keep them under control.
-Don't tense your muscles.
+Do not tense your muscles.